The-Ihtisham-Hussain/wordpress-auto-deploy/README.md

-# wordpress-auto-deploy
-Automated WordPress deployment toolkit for Linux servers with Apache, MySQL, and virtual host configuration.

 # WordPress Auto Deploy

 A Bash-based automation tool to deploy a complete WordPress site on an Ubuntu server with Apache, MariaDB, and PHP.